-Beginning in the 1970s, the county undertook a major rehabilitation of the property, which was completed in 1996.
-It is now the centerpiece of a county park 112 acres (45 ha) in size.
-Guided and self-guided tours are available, and the park facilities are available for special events.
+Beginning in the 1970's, the county undertook a major rehabilitation of the property which was completed in 1996.
+It is now the centerpiece of a 112 acre county park.
+Guided and self-guided tours are available and the park facilities are available for special events.

 Although the adobe is a beautiful place to visit, it is important to have a good understanding of its history and those who actually sacrificed their blood, sweat and tears to build it.